-The Group's offset-printed carton segment includes traditional paper-based cartons and stone-paper based cartons.
-Revenue from sales of offset-printed cartons for the year ended 31 December 2021 was approximately RMB120.7 million (2020: approximately RMB133.3 million), which accounted for approximately 66.1% (2020: approximately 62.1%) of our total revenue.
-The decrease in revenue was mainly due to the decrease in sales of both traditional paper-based cartons and stone-paper based cartons resulted from the overall challenging market environment.
+The Group's offset-printed carton segment includes traditional paper-based cartons and stone paper-based cartons.
+Revenue from sales of offset-printed cartons for the year ended 31 December 2022 was approximately RMB2.6 million (2021: approximately RMB120.7 million), which accounted for approximately 65.6% (2021: approximately 66.1%) of our total revenue.
+The decrease in revenue was mainly attributed to a decrease in sales of both traditional paper-based cartons and stone paper-based cartons due to the overall challenging market environment and the suspension of the Group's operation in Jiangxi Province.